-NOTE: The Modicon M241 Logic Controller accepts only SD cards formatted in FAT or FAT32.
+The Modicon M262 Logic/Motion Controller accepts only SD cards formatted in FAT or FAT32.

-The SD card must have a label.
-To add a label, insert the SD card in your PC, right-click on the drive in Windows Explorer and choose Properties.
+- 1. Insert the SD card in your PC.

+- 2. Right-click on the drive in Windows Explorer.

+- 3. Choose Properties.

 - You must have operational knowledge of your machine or process before connecting this device to your controller. - Ensure that guards are in place so that any potential unintended equipment operation will not cause injury to personnel or damage to equipment.